-Alderwasley Hall School provides a caring and safe environment for 25 students aged 5 to 19, across three small houses, Griffin, Phoenix and Farmview, and Qilin, which is an independent flat.
+Alderwasley Hall School provides a caring and safe environment for 25 students aged 5 to 19, across three small houses and an independent flat, Griffin, Phoenix and Farmview, and Qilin.
 We transform the lives of young people with High-functioning Autism Spectrum Condition (ASC), Asperger's Syndrome and Speech, Language and Communication Needs (SLCN).
 We are also skilled in meeting needs of associated diagnoses and needs, such as Selective Mutism, anxieties, school phobia and reduced independence.